datajerk/naspberrypi2/README.md

 apt-get update && apt-get dist-upgrade -y && rpi-update && reboot
 ```

-Swap to 2GB (remember this old rule that swap is double of memory?)
+Swap to 2GB (remember this old rule that swap is double of memory?).
+We configure swap to be a file on the RAID1 partition we are going to create.
+Swapping
+on the SD card is bad.
 ```
 cat /etc/dphys-swapfile
 CONF_SWAPSIZE=2048
-CONF_SWAPFILE=/mirror/dswap
+CONF_SWAPFILE=/vol1/dswap
 ```

 And since I always use vim instead of vi by habit: